Market Rally Continues on Fund Inflows, Macro Data Hopes

-Mumbai: Markets continued to ride the wave of gains early on Friday with the BSE Sensex rising by about 49 points and the Nifty by over 15 points, driven by sustained rally in IT, teck, auto and metal sector stocks amid sustained foreign fund inflows.
+Mumbai: Markets continued to ride the wave of gains early today with the BSE Sensex rising by about 49 points and the Nifty by over 15 points, driven by sustained rally in IT, tech, auto and metal sector stocks amid sustained foreign fund inflows.

 Besides, optimistic buying by investors ahead of macroeconomic data -- industrial production numbers for March and inflation data for April based on consumer price index (CPI) -- to be announced later in the day, too buoyed sentiments, brokers said.

-In the Asian region, Hong Kong's Hang Seng rose 0.09 per cent, while Shanghai Composite Index was up 0.46 per cent in early trade.
-Japan's Nikkei, however, was down 0.69 per cent.
-The US Dow Jones Industrial Average ended 0.11 per cent lower in Thursday's trade.
+In the Asian region, Hong Kong's Hang Seng rose 0.09 percent, while Shanghai Composite Index was up 0.46 percent in early trade.
+Japan's Nikkei, however, was down 0.69 percent.

 Recommended For You